Engagements & Projects

 The Problem

 Customer requests were handled inconsistently, with no consistent intake-to-resolution pathway.
-This created poor customer experience, unpredictable resolution times, and missed opportunities to convert support activity into billable work.
-The boundary between included support and chargeable scope was ambiguous and often disputed.
+Leadership assumed the resulting delays were a capacity problem.
+Pulling three months of real request data told a different story: systemic misrouting, not headcount.
+This created poor customer experience, unpredictable resolution times, and missed opportunities to convert support activity into billable work — and the boundary between included support and chargeable scope was ambiguous and often disputed.

 The Solution

-Built a billable global triage framework establishing consistent intake, size categorisation, and resolution pathways.
+Built a billable global triage framework establishing consistent intake, size categorisation, and resolution pathways, so work-type re-categorisation meant requests reached the right queue on the first pass instead of after repeated failed starts.
 The framework clearly differentiated between included support entitlements and billable scope size, creating a defensible services motion that was transparent to customers.
-The model was implemented and operated globally with consistent application across regions.
+Proved the model in one region first, then scaled it across APAC, US, and EMEA as part of the global PMO operating model.

 The Result